Energy in Hungary

 Energy in Hungary describes energy and electricity production, consumption and import in Hungary.
 Energy policy of Hungary describes the politics of Hungary related to energy.

-Overview
+Statistics

 Nuclear power

 Hungary had, in 2017, four operating nuclear power reactors, constructed between 1982 and 1987, at the Paks Nuclear Power Plant.

+An agreement in 2014 with the EU and an agreement between Hungary and Rosatom may result in an additional two reactors being built for operation in 2030.
+The cost, estimated at €12.5bn, being funded mainly by Russia.

 Oil

+Hungary is reliant on oil from Russia for 46% of its needs in 2021, a decrease from 80% in 2013.

+An EU exemption to sanctions, following the Russian invasion of Ukraine in 2022 allows Hungary to continue importing oil from Russia until December 2023.

 MOL Group is an oil and gas group in Hungary.

 Gas

 Emfesz is a natural gas distributor in Hungary.
 Panrusgáz imports natural gas from Russia mainly Gazprom.

 The Arad–Szeged pipeline is a natural gas pipeline from Arad (Romania) to Szeged (Hungary).